JennyTan5522/NLP-Sentiment-Analysis/README.md

 2. Covid Individual Model Testing Result
    -  Extremely Randomized Trees is selected as the best individual sentiment classifier (Highest accuracy with the least training time)
+   -  Ensemble Voting model with SVC, Logistic Regression, Multinomial Naive Bayes and Decision Tree as the base learners and Logistic Regression as the meta-classifier has high training accuracy with an accuracy of 71.94%.
+   -  Although Stacking has a higher training accuracy, but from the overall testing accuracy performance and training time, it does not perform well.
+The results state that Voting has a higher testing accuracy with 62.00% as compared to Stacking with the accuracy of 60.00%, it increase overall performance by 2%.

    ![image](https://github.com/user-attachments/assets/987bd00e-9d45-4921-bd69-c70a3abcf1fe)